A Field Guide To Personal Finance

 Healthcare

 Healthcare continues to be an ever increasing expense.
 Group insurance policies can help mitigate these costs but even a great group health insurance plan isn’t what it used to be in value or cost.
 Evaluate the health insurance options available to you and consider the impact of other savings vehicles available to you in addition to your core health insurance coverage.
 If you are in debt and, or have consistently high medical expenses these plans may not make sense for you.
-I would encourage you to evaluate your options with your broker and financial advisory to decide what makes sense for you.
+I would encourage you to evaluate your options with your broker and financial advisor to decide what makes sense for you.

 HSA Plans